JoshData/python-email-validator/README.md

   can display to end-users.
 * Checks deliverability (optional): Does the domain name resolve?
   (You can override the default DNS resolver to add query caching.)
-* Supports internationalized domain names and internationalized local parts.
+* Supports internationalized domain names and internationalized local parts, and with an option deprecated quoted-string local parts.
   Blocks unsafe characters for your safety.
-* Normalizes email addresses (important for internationalized addresses! see below).
+* Normalizes email addresses (important for internationalized and quoted-string addresses! see below).
 * Python type annotations are used.

-This library does NOT permit obsolete forms of email addresses, so if you need strict validation against the email specs exactly, use [pyIsEmail](https://github.com/michaelherold/pyIsEmail) or try [flanker](https://github.com/mailgun/flanker) if you are parsing the
-To: line of an email.
+This library does NOT permit obsolete forms of email addresses by default, so if you need strict validation against the email specs exactly, use [pyIsEmail](https://github.com/michaelherold/pyIsEmail) or try [flanker](https://github.com/mailgun/flanker) if you are parsing the "To:" line of an email.

 [![Build Status](https://github.com/JoshData/python-email-validator/actions/workflows/test_and_build.yaml/badge.svg)](https://github.com/JoshData/python-email-validator/actions/workflows/test_and_build.yaml)